 Open to download resource.

-Open to download resource.
-The challenge of managing wound infections is in choosing the right products to target the specific microbes present in the wound.
-In the majority of hard-to-heal wounds this includes interventions to destroy biofilm.
 Antimicrobial resistance is currently a global public health threat and managing local wound infections with antibiotics is no longer recommended.
 A wide range of topical broad-spectrum antiseptics and antimicrobials are available to reduce the bioburden in wounds without the risk of increasing antimicrobial resistance.
-Furthermore, it is essential to identify the microorganisms causing spreading or systemic infections in order to select the appropriate antibiotics.

 Video: Wound Infection and Biofilm Challenges (Part 2)